 The rocket bombardment of Phnom Penh by communist insurgents has continued on a daily basis this week, bringing a new spate of civilian casualties.

-The rocket bombardment of Phnom Penh by communist insurgents has continued on a daily basis this week, bringing a new spate of civilian casualties.
+Background: The rocket bombardment of Phnom Penh by communist insurgents has continued on a daily basis this week, bringing a new spate of civilian casualties.
 One of the highest death tolls since the offensive started last month was suffered when a rocket hit a crowded apartment block on Tuesday (January 15), killing 13 people and seriously wounding 10 others.

 Within 24 hours, another three rockets had landed near a hotel crowded with refugees on the banks of the Tonle Sap river.
 Six more people were injured there.